I'm a passionate informal educator, and I have a few years of experience as a high school teacher.

 So let's start by facing a truth that we are all aware of on some level, but usually try no to face - our educational system is archaic.
 It emerged in the time of the Industrial Revolution and it is designed to cater to that time of history and not current social reality.
 Education is still trying to grind children down to the size that would fit the needs of the industrial revolution.
 We can see this in the way we assign importance to different subjects.
 The most important subject in school is still Maths, followed by languages, sciences, humanities with arts and music at the very bottom.
 This is the value that was assigned because of the needs of the Industrial Revolution and nobody had the guts to revise the curriculum in such a way that would be more adequate to the modern society which allows creative types equally lucrative career opportunities as engineers.
 Designers, musicians, artists, dancers and actors can actually do pretty well in the contemporary world.

-Additionally, the mode of teaching hasn't changed since the Middle Ages, but we'll go deeper into this in a few seconds.
+Additionally, the model of teaching hasn't changed since the Middle Ages, but we'll go deeper into this in a few seconds.

 It's not a secret that we only use a minuscule part of the things that we've learned at school.
-I know the argument that studying all of those subjects expanded our brains and though us thinking, but I see this as a cheap cop out.
-Most of us spend between 11 and 13 years in education before we even start talking about a specialized degree and it's between 2 and 3 times the time people spend studying in the university.
+I know the argument that studying all of those subjects expanded our brains and though us thinking, I see this as a cheap cop-out.
+Most of us spend between 11 and 13 years in education before we even start talking about a specialized degree and it's between two and three times the time people spend studying in the university.
 It is inexcusable that we have so little useful life knowledge and skills.
 We study so many details and we never get the big picture.
-We learn to do things that most us will never use in their jobs or personal life.
+We learn to do things that most us will never use in our jobs or personal life.
 No disrespect to the teachers and principals of the world, but if this is what we have to show for, we are all wasting our times.

 And I know there are alternatives.
 The students could and should spend much more of their time thinking critically, analyzing information themselves instead of just learning it, do real things, develop their talents and build quality relationships and communities.
 What we get instead is a river of dry facts, alienation and conformity.